tamusrt/dynamics/README.md

-# dynamics_tools
+# dynamics
-This repo will house dynamics toolsets with the intent of validating aerodynamic databases and optimizing rocket design
+This repo will house dynamics toolsets for rocket design and analysis

-# TO DO
+# In-progress tasks
 - flight coefficient reconstruction and comparison with RAS, Datcom